2 shallots, peeled and finely diced

 Pinch chilli flakes

 Salt and pepper, to taste

 ½ lemon (optional)

 Add the wine, turn up the heat and reduce by half.
-Add the Balsamic Sun-Dried Tomato Paste, brown crab, smoked paprika, chilli flakes and season with black pepper.
-Add half a glass of water, stir well to break up the brown crab meat and simmer gently for 5 – 10 minutes or until everything has reduced to a ragu-like consistency.
+Add the Balsamic Sun-Dried Tomato Paste, brown crab, Paprika, chilli flakes and season with black pepper.
+Add half a glass of water, stir well to break up the brown crab meat and simmer gently for 5-10 minutes or until everything has reduced to a ragu-like consistency.
 Taste and season with more salt and pepper if required.
-(If doing ahead, allow the sauce to cool then refrigerate till ready to use).

-Place a large pot of water on a high heat, season well with salt and bring to the boil, then add the spaghetti and cook for 8-10 minutes, or follow the instructions on the packet.
-When cooked, drain the pasta and set aside.
+Place a large pot of water on a high heat, season well with salt and bring to the boil, then add the Spaghetti and cook for 8-10 minutes, or follow the instructions on the packet.
+When cooked, drain the Spaghetti and set aside.

-Warm the tomato sauce up – if it looks a little dry add a splash of water.
+Warm the tomato sauce up – if it looks a little dry, add a splash of water.
 Flake in the white crab meat, reserving a little to put on top if you wish, and stir through.
-Add the cooked spaghetti, mix well with so that all the pasta is coated, again, adding a little water if it looks too dry.
-The sauce should coat all the spaghetti but there shouldn’t be too much sitting at the bottom of the pan.
+Add the cooked Spaghetti, mix well so it is all coated, again, adding a little water if it looks too dry.
+The sauce should coat all the Spaghetti but there should not be too much sitting at the bottom of the pan.
 Tear up (or roughly chop) the basil and add into the pan.
 Mix through again and divide between plates.
 Squeeze over lemon if using and serve straight away.